 At Longridge Olives we believe that growing and producing safe, healthy food is not only a worthwhile and fun thing to do but vital to the ongoing health and well being of our society.
 As a food producer we are conscious of the economic, social and environmental considerations around producing a food product and we are committed to doing the best job we can in an ethically responsible and environmentally sustainable way.

 On our farm we have a areas of native scrub that is home to many species of plants and wildlife.
 Lisa has a licence to raise orphaned native animals such as Kangaroos, Possums, Koalas and Wallabies.
-We are proud to have successfully raised four orphaned Kangaroo joeys named Roosevelt, Eleanor, Maizy and Lexi.
+We are proud to have successfully raised six orphaned Kangaroo joeys named Roosevelt, Eleanor, Maizy, Lexi, Holly and baby Melly.
 These beautiful kangaroos are a part of our family and like to wander through our home, cashew nuts and drink special milk from a bottle.

 MANAGING THE ORCHARD

 We are a 100% family run business, our three sons, their partners and daughter participate in many of the farm activities such as driving tractors and assisting with harvest.
 Our third son Lachlan had decided to remain on the farm in a full time capacity.
 During harvest our nephews come and help as well.
 Harvest is a wonderful time, with many laughs even when things go awry.